 Have you ever wondered how long it takes from dreaming of a trip to experiencing one?
 According to Google research, just two steps – or micro-moments – planning and booking.
 And a booking app turns this dream into reality in no time at all!
+Hotel booking app development is gaining momentum.
+And in this article we’ll tell you how to make a hotel booking app.

 From ‘How Micro-moments are Reshaping the Travel Customer Journey’

-Travel & hospitality industry is growing fast, propelled by healthy economic indicators in most countries, demand for corporate travel and a shift towards experience economy.
+Travel & hospitality industry is growing fast, propelled by healthy economic indicators in most countries, demand for corporate travel and a shift towards an experience economy.

 And the market consumer behavior has gravitated towards online booking.
-In US alone, 88% residents prefer using an online channel to book a hotel.
+In the US alone, 88% residents prefer using an online channel to book a hotel.

 Booking a stay via a mobile app has become easy, quick, and enjoyable.
 And building a hotel booking app has never been more affordable and rewarding.
 The worldwide market volume for online hotel bookings is estimated to exceed $174 million in 2022.